Double Categories of Relations: Abstract

 \section{Abstract}

-A double category of relations is essentially a cartesian equipment with strong, discrete and functorial tabulators and for which certain local products satisfy a Frobenius Law.
-A double category of relations is equivalent to a double category whose proarrows are relations on some ordinary category admitting a proper and stable factorization system.
-This characterization is based closely on the recent characterization of double categories of spans due to Aleiferi.
-The overall development can be viewed as a double-categorical version of that of the notion of a ``tabular allegory" or that of a ``functionally complete bicategory of relations."
+A `double category of relations' is defined in this paper as a cartesian equipment in which every object is suitably discrete.
+The main result is a characterization theorem that a `double category of relations' is equivalent to a double category of relations on a regular category when it has strong and monic tabulators and a double-categorical subobject comprehension scheme.
+This result is based in part on the recent characterization of double categories of spans due to Aleiferi.
+The overall development can be viewed as a double-categorical version of that of the notion of a ``functionally complete bicategory of relations" or a ``tabular allegory."